Tanmay-V22315/Project-BRIGHTNICK7000/README.md

 - Pause by voice (Obvious)
 - Exit by voice (Obvious)
 - If your query cannot be handled by available statements and functions, takes an angry nap (Just kidding, searches google, tells the results or contents of a table or Opens the first link) (Online)
+- Since this project makes use of the Mozilla tts project, This implies that you can train with a dataset to make a custom voice (Maybe even your own).
+I'll make a Jupyter Notebook so that anyone can make ther own custom voice models.
+(Offline, kinda since for training you're better off using Google Colab)

 So basically, the point is the Assistant is semi-functional even when offline (Even if it is a bit slower as compared to online versions)